 Lithuania (english summary from page 112)

 Ukraine (english summary at the end):

-Study on Antisemitism in Western Europe
+Study and projects on Antisemitism in Western Europe

 An international working group headed by the Pears Insitute for the study of Antisemitism at Birkbeck, University of London has used existing data to investigate the relationship between immigration, particularly from the Middle East and North Africa, and anti-Semitic and other xenophobic and racist prejudices in Belgium, Germany, France, Great Britain and the Netherlands, and to develop recommendations.
 The research results are available as an overall report in English; the country reports are available in English and as the summaries in the national languages.

 Projects focusing on different forms of antisemitism in Western Europe were supported in 2018/2019.